wavebreaker-lucas/esg_gp_be/README-DATA.md

   "submissions": [
     {
       "metric_id": 5,
-      "value": 1234.56 // Will use default_layer_id 3
+      "value": 1234.56, // Will use default_layer_id 3
+      "source_identifier": "Meter A" // Optional source
     },
     {
       "metric_id": 6,
       "value": 789.01,
-      "layer_id": 4  // Overrides default_layer_id for this specific input
+      "layer_id": 4,  // Overrides default_layer_id for this specific input
-    }
+      "source_identifier": "Meter B"
+    },
+    {
+        "metric_id": 7,
+        "value": 100,
+        // No source_identifier provided for this one }
   ]
 }